Memory Leaks: Finding and Fixing

 Recognizing leaks

-Memory leak: memory grows without bound; eventually OOM kills the process.
+- Definition.
+Memory grows without bound; eventually OOM kills the process; restart cycle becomes the symptom.

 Four-symptom checklist